NordicHPC/nbscript/README.md

 * Similar to the `%nbscript` magic function, there is the `%snotebook` magic function.

-Serializing output state:
+Saving output state:

-* It's useful to be able to play with the output variables after batch processing, and for that we need to serialize somehow.
+* When a notebook is run non-interactively, it would be useful to save the state so that the output variables can be re-loaded and played with.
+To do that, we should find some way to serialize the state and re-load it.
+It would be nice if nbscript could automate this, but perhaps that makes things too fragile.

 * The [dill](https://pypi.org/project/dill/) module is supposed to be able to serialize most Python objects (but starts failing at some